 A microwave container steamer lets you have the best of both worlds.

-You're using the microwave (fast), yet your veggies are sitting above the water (you don't lose any nutrients when you toss the water out) and being steamed.
+You're using the microwave (fast), yet your veggies are sitting above the water and being steamed.

 Cost: Gee, I don't think you can find one over $10.Tweet